Bernard Devlin: St. Albans Confederate Raid

 During the St. Albans Raid, the Confederate States of America sent a 22-man party (October, 1864) undercover to Montreal, which later infiltrated into Vermont (10–19 October) and took control (19 October) of the village of St. Albans, robbing several banks, attempting to burn buildings and causing some loss of life, before fleeing north again into Canada, hoping to draw the United States Army in pursuit across the frontier.
 The objective of the raid was to both raise money and draw Great Britain into the United States Civil War, thereby opening a second front against the North and drawing off resources that would otherwise be directed southward against Confederate forces.
 Devlin, on behalf of the United States Government, argued the raiders were criminals, not enemy combatants, and should be prosecuted accordingly.
 However, the court ultimately deemed the raiders legitimate soldiers of the Confederacy who could not be extradited, and they were freed, though shorn of their remaining cash from the raid.

 The decision to release the raiders was seen by the Northern states as hostile to the Northern cause.
 Consequently, American troops were ordered to in future pursue raiders into Canada and destroy them if necessary.
 However, realizing that such a move would violate Canadian neutrality and precipitate war between the Union and Great Britain, thereby achieving one of the key goals established for the raid by the Confederacy and only serving to help the South, President Lincoln revoked the order.

-The St. Albans Raiders case set several precedents in the area of extradition law and, despite his loss in court, established Devlin's reputation in this field of law, a reputation which lingers to this day.
-Drawing heavily on European and North American sources and precedents, quoting frequently in Latin and sometimes in French, Devlin's forceful and occasionally humorous closing remarks to the judge and jury on the occasion reveal a well-read and agile mind, and provide an excellent overview of the state of international law and extradition law at the time.
+The St. Albans Raiders case set several precedents in the area of extradition law and, despite his loss in court, established Devlin's reputation in this field of law.
+Drawing heavily on European and North American sources and precedents, quoting frequently in Latin and sometimes in French, Devlin's closing remarks to the judge and jury on the occasion provide an excellent overview of the state of international law and extradition law at the time.

 On 21 April 1865, telegraphed information from Bernard Devlin to Charles Stanley, Lord Monck, then Governor-General of Canada, began the Canadian manhunt for Confederate sympathizer John Wilkes Booth, following the Assassination of Abraham Lincoln (14 April 1865).
 Booth had visited Montreal briefly in 1864, and it was believed that he and other guilty parties may have been hiding themselves in Canada.
 As the search began to heat up Booth however, was found dead in Virginia.
 It was then that discovery of a handkerchief at the Virginia site monogrammed for John Surratt, a rebel agent, gave police a continuous trail and confirmed that the conspirators were not within Canadian borders.